awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/ec2_fleet.md

 {{%expand "1.
 What would happen if the EC2 Fleet is not able to meet the target capacity of Spot or On-Demand instances?" %}}

-We have specified a value for `MinTargetCapacity` inside `SpotOptions` and `OnDemandOptions` structures.
+You have specified a value for `MinTargetCapacity` inside `SpotOptions` and `OnDemandOptions` structures.
 This parameter sets the minimum target capacity that needs to be reached.
 If it is not reached, the fleet launches no instances and the response provides an error indicating that the minimum request for instances could not be met.

 Note that that by providing additional diversification, EC2 Fleet will check into more pools and be able to reach more capacity.
 Consider adding more diversification in those cases.
 {{% /expand %}}

 {{%expand "2.
-How can you check the status of the request we just created?" %}}
+How can you check the status of the request you just created?" %}}
 You can view the configuration parameters of your EC2 Fleet using this command:

 ```bash